For Model 5414 firmware downloads, go to the Support & Downloads page.

 The Model 5414 features an optimized set of controls and indicators that makes it simple and intuitive to use.
 With the unit's metering and monitoring resources it's easy for operators to obtain optimal performance.
 And by providing standard connectors for all inputs and outputs, along with direct AC mains powering, setup can be completed in just a few minutes.

 The Model 5414 provides four analog inputs that are compatible with microphone and line-level signals.
 The mic/line input circuitry allows the level of the connected sources to be boosted as required, converted to digital, and then output to an Ethernet network by way of Dante.
 Each mic/line input can be individually configured to meet the requirements posed by a wide range of sources.
-The input gain of each channel can be selected from among 20 values: 0 dB (line), 10 dB, and 19 through 70 dB in 3-dB steps.
+The configuration choices can be made either locally or by way of the STcontroller remote control software application.
+The preamplifier gain of each channel can be selected from among 20 values: 0 dB (line), 10 dB, and 19 through 70 dB in 3-dB steps.
 A source of P48 phantom power can be enabled to power condenser microphones.
 In addition, a high-pass filter (HPF) function can be enabled as required to reduce the presence of unwanted low-frequency content typically associated with hum, rumble, or wind noise.

 An 8-segment LED meter is associated with each of the four mic/line input channels.
-The meters are calibrated in dBFS which can assist users in optimizing the input gain settings so as to provide the best possible conversion from the analog to the digital domain.
-LEDs display the on/off status of the P48 and high-pass filter (HPF) functions.
+The meters are calibrated in dBFS which can assist users in optimizing the preamplifier gain settings so as to provide the best possible conversion from the analog to the digital domain.
+LEDs display the on/off status of the P48 phantom power and high-pass filter (HPF) functions.
 For front-panel space efficiency the four mic/line input channels share a common configuration section which includes a 2-digit LED display and four pushbutton switches.
-The LED display allows the selected input gain of the mic/line input channels to be observed.
-The buttons allow rapid selection of the input gain as well as controlling the on/off status of the P48 phantom power and high-pass filter (HPF) functions.
+The LED display allows the selected preamplifier gain of the mic/line input channels to be observed.
+The buttons allow rapid local selection of the preamplifier gain as well as controlling the on/off status of the P48 phantom power and high-pass filter (HPF) functions.